maragelis/ParadoxRs232toMqtt/README.md

 The TX from the alarm panel is connected directly to wemos RX, I used  a voltage divider a 2.2KΩ and a  4.7kΩ resisters, seeing as paradox serial bus is 5Vdc.

-  Debug messages can be read through D8 TXD2 Pin on the wemos or if you prefer IO15.
+  Debug messages can be read through usb serial.

 The 37 byte message is broken down into a json message with "Event Group" and "Sub-group"